Simple Sentences

 Michael likes cooking, but Sara hates cleaning up.

-How to Identify an Independent Clause
+How to Identify a Simple Sentence

 Rule #1

-An independent clause must have at least one subject and one finite verb.
+A simple sentence has one subject and one finite verb.

 Sally prefers to have pineapples and Canadian bacons on her pizza instead of cheese and Buffalo Sauce.